vishwaraj/droidhound/README.md

 ## About D-hound

 * Dhound is a python tool designed to help penetration testers and bug hunters to perform quick dynamic scans on android apps right from terminal.
-It also keeps sniffing (working as a cron job) the change in apk version as soon as the version change is detected it will send a push notification to the user and starts scanning.
+It also keeps sniffing (working as a cron job) for any change in app version as soon as the newer version is released or change is detected it will notify the user and starts scanning the app .

-* Product security teams can also integrate or modify it accordingly to regularly scan there apk builds for vulnerability checks.
+* Useful for security engineering teams to integrate it in cycle to regularly scan there apk builds for vulnerability checks.

 ## Demo :
 coming